verkoder/streamhawk/README.md

 Monitoring Streams
 ------------------
-Hit the PAUSED / WATCHING button to start / stop updating the playlist, in 15/30/45-second intervals.
+Hit SPACEBAR or the PAUSED / WATCHING button to start / stop updating the playlist, in 15/30/45-second intervals.
 Favorites are shown in bold, and optionally announced and streamed.

 Adding Favorite Artists
 -----------------------